SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.md

     //SAP Commerce version to use (ignored in CCv2 mode) version = "2205.0"

+    //SAP Commerce Integration Extension Pack version to use (ignored in CCv2 mode), optional intExtPackVersion = "2205.1"

     //What files should be deleted when cleaning up the platform? cleanGlob = "glob:**hybris/bin/{ext-**,platform**}"